-This paper presents an algorithm for the automatic detection of circular shapes from complicated and noisy images with no consideration of conventional HT principles.
+This paper presents an algorithm for the automatic detection of circular shapes from complicated and noisy images with no consideration of conventional Hough transform principles.
 The proposed algorithm LA requires the probability of three encoded non-collinear edge points as candidate circles (actions).
-A reinforcement signal indicates whether such candidate circles are actually present in the edge-only image.
+A reinforcement signal indicates if such candidate circles are actually present in the edge-only image.
 Guided by the values of such performance evaluation function, the probability set of the encoded candidate circles is modified using the LA algorithm so that they can fit into the actual circles (optimal action) in the edge map.
 The approach generates a sub-pixel circle detector which can effectively identify circles in real images despite circular objects exhibiting a significant occluded portion.
 Experimental evidence shows its effectiveness for detecting circles under different conditions.
-A comparison to other state-of-the-art methods such as the GA algorithm [12] and the IRHT approach [7] on multiple images has demonstrated the improved performance of the proposed method.
+A comparison to other state-of-the-art methods such as the GA algorithm [12] and the Iterative Randomized Hough Transform approach (IRHT) [7] on multiple images has demonstrated the improved performance of the proposed method.

-The paper is organised as follows: Section 2 provides a brief outline of LA theory whereas Section 3 presents the LA-based circle detector.
-Section 4 shows the results of applying the LA algorithm for circle recognition under several image conditions and Section 5 presents a performance comparison between the proposed method and other relevant techniques reported in the literature.
-Finally, Section 6 discusses some relevant conclusions.
+The paper is organized as follows: Section 2 provides a brief outline of LA theory while Section 3 presents the LA-based circle detector.
+Section 4 shows the results of applying the LA algorithm for circle recognition under several image conditions and section 5 presents a performance comparison between the proposed method and other relevant techniques reported in the literature.
+Finally Section 6 discusses on some relevant conclusions.

-2 Learning automata
+2. Learning automata (LA)

 LA is a finite state machine that interacts to a stochastic environment while learning about an optimal action which is conditioned by the environment through a learning process.
-Fig. 1a shows the typical LA system architecture.
-At each instant k, the automaton B selects probabilistically an action B{current} from the set of n actions.
-After applying such action to the environment, a reinforcement signal $\beta(B{\text{current}})$ is provided through the evaluation function.
-The internal probability distribution $p(k) = \{p_1(k), p_2(k), \dots, p_n(k)\}$ is updated whereby actions that achieve desirable performance are reinforced via an increased probability while those notperforming actions are penalised or left unchanged depending on the particular learning rule that has been used.
-The procedure is repeated until the optimal action B{optimal} is found.
-From an optimisation-like perspective, the action with the highest probability (optimal action) corresponds to the global minimum as it is demonstrated by rigorous proofs of convergence available in [16, 25].
+Figure 1a shows the typical LA system architecture.
+At each instant k, the automaton $\mathbf{B}$ selects probabilistically an action $B{current}$ from the set of n actions.
+After applying such action to the environment, a reinforcement signal $\beta(B{current})$ is The provided through the evaluation function. internal probability distribution $\mathbf{p}(k) = \{p_1(k), p_2(k), \dots, p_n(k)\}$ is updated whereby actions that achieve desirable performance are reinforced via an increased probability while those not-performing actions are penalized or left unchanged depending on the particular learning rule which has been employed.
+The procedure is repeated until the optimal action $B{optimal}$ is found.
+From an optimization-like perspective, the action with the highest probability (optimal action) corresponds to the global minimum as it is demonstrated by rigorous proofs of convergence available in [16] and [25].